ubclaunchpad/LP-website/CONTRIBUTING.md

 npm run hooks    # installs the git commit hook that runs the linter before you commit npm run serve    # runs the website locally
 ```

+## VuePress

+This website is based on [VuePress](https://vuepress.vuejs.org/guide/) - refer to the
+VuePress documentation for more details.